PurohitPoornima/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/overview.md

 ## History

+### Version 1.5.4

+*  **Feature**: Implemented Copilot metric capturing, giving customers deeper visibility into how their teams use AI-assisted coding.
+Customers can now view engagement trends, daily activity, and usage patterns.

 ### Version 1.4.18

 * Changes in the Github plugin to handle draft PR and use the new field in the DB.
 Have added "top-level" field for "draft" on pull requests in our GraphQL schema.